 Picking between a Roth IRA and Traditional IRA

 Whether you choose a traditional IRA or a Roth IRA, there are several factors to consider when opening an account:

-- Do you want an automated IRA (where investment decisions are made for you), or a self-directed IRA (where you can allocate assets yourself and choose which stocks, bonds, and ETFs to purchase)?
+- Do you want an automated IRA (where investment decisions are made for you, like by a robo-advisor ), or a self-directed IRA (where you can allocate assets yourself and choose which stocks, bonds, ETFs, or mutual funds to purchase)?
 Automated IRAs provide ease of use, whereas self-directed accounts offer more control; it’s up to your personal preferences.

 - How easy is the account to access and use?
-Each provider has a different set of tools to allow you to control and manage your account, and some are more user friendly than others.
+Each provider has a different set of tools to control and manage your account, and some are more user-friendly than others.

-You have plenty of options, so make sure you do your homework to find the provider that works best for you and your savings goals.
+You have plenty of options, so make sure you do your homework to find the financial planning guidance that works best for you and your personal finance goals.